markwillowtree/FightingFantasy/README.md

 # Fighting Fantasy App
-## Introduction
-Although this is a functioning and usable app, it is still a work in progress and some features have not been implemented yet.
-The primary purpose of this app is to serve as a learning tool for new technologies.

 ## Domain
 Fighting Fantasy was a series of choose your own adventure books released in the 1980s and 1990s.
 This app is designed to be used by people who have a physical copy of a book.